More Homes

 • Maximum height on neighbourhood connector streets increased to four storeys, up from three storeys - allow four-storey stacked townhouses on neighbourhood connector streets

-2. Encourage Additional Residential Units
+2. Encouraging Additional Residential Units

 Amendments to The London Plan and the Zoning By-law to increase the number of additional residential units permitted on a property and remove the five-bedroom limit city wide, except for in near campus neighbourhoods.